vbaliga/vbaliga.github.io/_posts/2019-05-19-run-phytools-makesimmap-parallel.md

     ## [1] 2.08731

 So parallelization is roughly twice as fast, at least for these specifications and on my laptop.
-I assume computational time varies based on the underlying data as well as the speed & number of your processors - would be cool to map this out as a function of tree size...etc later on!
+I assume computational time varies based on the underlying data as well as the speed & number of your processors -- it would be cool to map this out as a function of tree size...etc later on!

 🐢